 As the school year comes to a close, you may have a lot on your mind.
 You’ll likely be focused on things like summer activities for the kids and things you can do together as a family.
 But you may also want to give some thought to your little ones’ teachers who worked so hard throughout the school year.
 This is a great time to show your appreciation for their efforts, care, and kindness.
-From tech bags to accessories, here are five thoughtful gift ideas to consider giving as the school year wraps up.
+While all gifts are appreciated, many teachers might be tired of mugs, candles, and customized teacher decor.
+From tech bags to accessories, we've thought of five new and thoughtful gift ideas to consider giving as the school year wraps up.

 Sturdy bags of all kinds are a hot commodity for busy teachers who pack theirs to the hilt every day.
 It can be difficult to comfortably haul those items back and forth day after day.
 If you know that your child’s favorite teacher doesn’t have a comfortable bag — or could simply benefit from an upgraded model to make life a little easier — consider surprising them with a high-quality carryall.